 How to balance risk and return

-Balancing your risk and return through asset allocation allows you to spread your investments across different asset classes; equity, property, fixed interest (bonds etc) or cash (money in the bank), it could be any of the aforementioned classes.
+Balancing your risk and return through asset allocation allows you to spread your investments across different asset classes; equity, property, fixed interest (bonds etc) or cash (money in the bank).
 Each asset class has a unique risk and return profile.
 Generally, the higher the risk, the higher the return and vice versa.
 Cash carries the lowest risk and therefore earns lower returns.
 Whereas angel investing carries a higher risk, but could potentially earn higher returns.

 How do Angel investors minimise risk?